piknik1979/postgresql-cheat-sheet-1/README.md

 ### Semicolons

 End your query with a semicolon to tell SQL you're done.
-You can get away with it if it's only a single query and nothing else, but really, it's not worth it.